-The book is based on true events and if you’d like to know more about how the story developed, I wrote about that for a website BACKSTORY.
+The book is based on true events, and if you’d like to know more about how the story developed, I wrote about that for BACKSTORY.

-The book trailer has been updated to include a mention of the sequel, One Perfect Love.
+The book trailer has been updated to include a mention of the sequel, One Perfect Love. which has also been rewritten and submitted to Next Chapter Publishing.
 Here is a link to the new trailer on YouTube

 Life can change in just an instant.
 That’s the harsh reality that Jenny Jasik faces when her son is killed in an automobile accident, but never in her wildest dreams did she ever expect to be working undercover as a member of a drug task force.
 She is, after all, just a mom.
 But don’t discount what a mom can do when the safety of her children is at stake.

 “One Small Victory is well written, emotionally intense, and hopefully will find a wide audience.
 While the subject matter for the book might seem a real downer for some, the way you handled it moved it to a different level from a lot of the books that come our way..”
 Jayne for Dear Author Book Reviews

 “One Small Victory is great Romantic Suspense and a read you won’t want to miss.”
 Victoria Kennedy, Midwest Book Reviews

 “There were many aspects that I loved about this book, but I think my favorite part was how the author depicted the emotions of all the people involved.
 I have been very fortunate not to have lost a close family member (yet) but I can only imagine what it must feel like, especially if it is your child.
 Maryann does an excellent job of portraying the range of emotions this family has to go through.”
 June 2014 at The Revolving Bookshelf.com

 “The plot is complimented by the constant pace and smooth flow of narration.
 But Jenny is a character that actually holds everything together.
 Her strength, her will, her attitude and even her self-doubting moments make her a character who is easy to warm up to.”
 A reader from India